Gary manages AKG’s primary ratings and best advice activities.

 She has a strong interest in visual arts and has honed a keen eye for design with her experience extending across web design, SEO and social media marketing.

-Yagmur joined AKG in 2019 as Data Coordination & Marketing Assistant.
-She provides insight and assistance in developing the company’s digital marketing channels as well as assisting in ensuring the smooth operations of the AKG offices.
+Yagmur joined AKG in 2019 as Data Coordination & Marketing Assistant and became Communications Executive in 2020.
+She provides insight in developing the company’s digital marketing channels and supports the Communications Director's outward facing activity.

 Alan graduated from Corpus Christi College, Cambridge in 1968 and qualified as a Fellow of the Institute of Actuaries in 1971 while employed by Commercial Union.